slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"It’s easy to be right.
 It’s hard to build things and take financial risks that reward you for being right."
 -- Sahil Lavingia [1989]*

+> *"I think the role of the entrepreneur in the world is to find ways to do things better or more efficiently and then try to do that as many times over with the help of other people."
+-- Santiago Nestares [1997]*

-> *"For the most successful founders, entrepreneurship is a pursuit of creative express.ion disguised as a business pursuit." (...)
+> *"For the most successful founders, entrepreneurship is a pursuit of creative expression disguised as a business pursuit." (...)
 "Show me a person doing great things and I’ll show you a kid playing."
 -- x@rapahelz*